intel/llvm/sycl/doc/PreprocessorMacros.md

 the underlying pointer types return pointers without any additional qualifiers so it's disabled by default.

 ### `DISABLE_SYCL_INSTRUMENTATION_METADATA`

-This macro is used to disable passing of code location metadata to `submit*` methods of `cl::sycl::queue` class.
+This macro is used to disable passing of code location information to public methods.

 ### Version macros